 More Sweet Potato Favorites

 Sweet potatoes make some of the most delicious dishes.
-They are oh-so good simply baked and served with butter and a sprinkle of cinnamon!
+They are oh-so-good baked and served with butter and a sprinkle of cinnamon!
 And these beauties are loaded with nutrition.
-They are full of fiber and contain antioxidants, vitamins, such as vitamin c, and many minerals.
+They are full of fiber and contain antioxidants, vitamins, such as vitamin C, and many minerals.
 They are readily available in most areas and are usually inexpensive as well.
 It’s no surprise that they are used in so many favorite dishes!
 Here are a few more sweet potato favorites I hope you try soon.

-Here’s my recipe for how I make my Grandmother’s Southern Sweet Potato Casserole.
+Here’s my recipe for making my Grandmother’s Southern Sweet Potato Casserole.
 I’ve also included options to make it work for your family if you need a nut-free, gluten-free option.
 I hope you love it as much as my family does!

 Sweet Potato Casserole Recipe

 For the Sweet Potato Casserole Crumble Topping: